| Title: | Spatial and Spatio-Temporal Models using 'INLA' |

 Temporal mesh |

-Temporal GMRF representation with stationary boundary conditions as in Appendix E of the paper.
+Temporal GMRF representation with stationary boundary conditions as in Appendix E in Lindgren et. al. (2024).

 return a list of temporal finite element method matrices for the supplied mesh.